A New Look at AZEK Company Inc (AZEK) Stock’s Hidden Strategies

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 1.99 percent of AZEK Company Inc shares are owned by insiders, and 100.22 percent are held by financial institutions.
-Singh Jesse G, the CEO and President at AZEK Company Inc (AZEK) has sold 40,000 shares of firm on Feb 13 at a price of $44.50 against the total amount of $1.78 million.
-In another inside trade, Singh Jesse G, CEO and President of AZEK Company Inc (NYSE:AZEK) sold 13,000 shares of the firm on Feb 12 for a total worth of $0.59 million at a price of $45.34.
-An inside trade which took place on Jan 10, CEO and President of AZEK Company Inc Singh Jesse G sold 13,000 shares of firm against total price of $0.48 million at the cost of $37.23 per share.
+Currently, 1.99 percent of AZEK Company Inc shares are owned by insiders, and 100.21 percent are held by financial institutions.
+Singh Jesse G, the CEO and President at AZEK Company Inc (AZEK) has sold 25,000 shares of firm on Feb 27 at a price of $48.03 against the total amount of $1.2 million.
+In another inside trade, Skelly Jonathan, Pres.
+Res. & Comm. of AZEK Company Inc (NYSE:AZEK) sold 10,000 shares of the firm on Feb 23 for a total worth of $0.47 million at a price of $46.78.
+An inside trade which took place on Feb 13, CEO and President of AZEK Company Inc Singh Jesse G sold 40,000 shares of firm against total price of $1.78 million at the cost of $44.50 per share.